 Since it first launched in 2007 - a good five years before Netflix arrived in the UK, BBC iPlayer has transformed how we watch BBC TV shows, allowing you to watch what you want, when you want, and making 'catch up TV' and 'TV on demand' household concepts.

-These days, in a world filled with established streaming giants like Netflix and Amazon Prime and newer arrivals like Disney+ and BritBox, it can sometimes be easy to overlook the humble iPlayer, so if you find you aren't checking it as regularly as other streaming platforms you could be missing out on some quality film and TV.
+These days, in a world filled with established streaming giants like Netflix and Amazon Prime and newer additions including Disney+ and BritBox, it can sometimes be easy to overlook the humble iPlayer.
+So if you find you aren't checking it as regularly as other streaming platforms you could be missing out on some quality film and television.

 Dig a little deeper into BBC iPlayer, and there’s a range of features and neat extras that make catching up on BBC TV shows even more enjoyable.
 Read on to find out how to use iPlayer and get the most out of it.

 Do you need a TV licence to use streaming services?

 1. Use BBC iPlayer without an internet connection

 Rather than watch iPlayer on your web browser, download the free BBC iPlayer Downloads app to your desktop PC, laptop, mobile phone or tablet.
 This lets you download TV shows and watch them whenever you want within 30 days.

 This means you can watch downloaded BBC shows without an internet connection – handy if you’re travelling with your laptop or tablet and you need to save data.
 On phones, before downloading go to the settings icon (the cog) and make sure 'download over mobile network' is not ticked.
 In the same section you also have the option to download larger, better quality video files.

 BBC iPlayer Downloads is a section of the app where your downloads are stored ready for you to watch them, even if you're offline.
 Access your downloads by going to the menu and selecting the 'Downloads' icon, which has an image of an arrow.